Building a Custom Claude Code Statusline

 """Fetch Claude Code plan usage from Anthropic's OAuth API."""

-import getpass, json, subprocess, sys, time
+import getpass, json, os, subprocess, sys, time

 from datetime import datetime, timezone